KholaShams/Excel-Case-Study_02/README.md

 2. **Performance Filter Macro:**
-   - **Function:** Filter the summary sheets to highlight campaigns with a `Good` performance status as green.
+   - **Function:** Filter the summary sheets to highlight campaigns with a "Good" performance status, applying a green highlight.

    - **Steps:**
-     - Recorded a macro to apply filters across the summary sheets, highlighting only the top-performing campaigns.
+     - Recorded a macro that automatically applies a filter to display only the campaigns with a "Good" performance status.
-   - **Outcome:** Enabled quick access to high-performing campaigns, aiding in fast decision-making.
+     - Implemented conditional formatting to highlight these top-performing campaigns in green.

+   - **Challenges:**
+     - **Filtering Issue:** Initially, the filter applied in the macro would reset whenever the data was refreshed, causing inconsistencies.
+     - **Solution:** To resolve this, I added a step in the macro to reapply the filter after every data refresh, ensuring the "Good" performance campaigns remain highlighted.

+   - **Outcome:** This macro streamlined the process of identifying top-performing campaigns, enabling faster, data-driven decision-making.

 ![Performance Filter Macro](https://github.com/user-attachments/assets/009e88b5-c1dc-4e65-873c-b182bcfa7e67)